jcomicsutils/discography-archive-tools/README.md

     * For each of these images, it also attempts to download a higher-resolution or original version (often a `_0` variant), saved with an `_orig` suffix and an automatically detected file extension (e.g., `Artist Image_orig.png`).
     * The feature skips downloading common placeholder "blank" images.

-* **Download Album Covers**: From the active Bandcamp artist page, this feature attempts to download all Album Covers in the highest quality (`_0` variant) into a `{artist} - Album Covers` folder.
+* **Download Album Covers**: From an active Bandcamp artist page, this feature finds all releases and downloads the highest quality cover art (`_0` variant), each into a new folder named after the artist (`{artist} - Album Covers`).

-* **Copy All Tags/Keywords**: Scans all active Bandcamp album/track tabs and extracts their tags, or, when used on an artist's main page (e.g., `artist.bandcamp.com`), it finds all releases and fetches their tags in the background without opening new tabs.
+* **Copy All Tags/Keywords**: Scans all active Bandcamp album/track tabs and extracts their tags.
+When used on an artist's main page (e.g., `artist.bandcamp.com`), it finds all releases and fetches their tags in the background without opening new tabs.
 All tags are combined into a single, semicolon-separated list and copied to your clipboard.

+* **Copy Releases Links & Titles**: This is a compound button available on artist pages (e.g., `artist.bandcamp.com`) that provides two fast actions for copying release information:
-* **Copy Releases Links**: When on an artist's main page (e.g., `artist.bandcamp.com`), this option finds all releases on the page and copies their URLs to the clipboard, separated by newlines.
+    * **Copy Releases Links** (main button): Finds all releases on the page and copies their URLs to the clipboard, separated by newlines.
+    * **& Titles** (side button): Copies both the release URL and a formatted title (`Title | Artist`) for all releases on the page.
+It finds the correct artist for each release, uses the main page name if release doesn't have a set artist.

-* **Copy Download Links**: Checks all bandcamp tabs for download links (the links at the download page, after the zip file is prepared) and copies to clipboard.
+* **Copy Download Links**: Checks all open Bandcamp download pages (the pages where the ZIP file is ready) and copies the final download links to the clipboard.

 * **Copy NYP/Free Titles & URLs**: Collects the page titles and URLs for all releases classified as "Name Your Price" or "Free."
 When used on an artist's page, this feature will fetch and classify all releases in the background.
 On individual album/track pages, it scans your open tabs.